Raberryt/ai1work/SELFEV.md

 **Student:**

-Jingjing Deng - 1402323 - your canvas student login
+Jingjing Deng - 1402323 - Jingjing DENG

 <!-- > [!IMPORTANT]
 > Replace the lines above with your correct details.
 Your student number should only be the **numbers**.
 For example: